Menditect/documentation/additional/01-howtos/run-first-test.md

 Use the '...' button on your Test Configuration to show the quick menu and choose 'Test design'.
 ![Add test configuration](images/run_first_test/08.png)

-MTA will show the Test Design page but with your Test Configuration preselected.
+MTA will show the Test Design page and with your Test Configuration preselected.
 - Click the '+ Test suite' button to add a Test Suite to your Test Configuration.
 - Give it a name and optional description.
 - Save.